JUNSEO-Ray/JUNSEO-Ray/README.md

 # Hello, there! 👋

-Thank you for visiting my Page 😁
+Thank you for visiting my page 😁
 I'm JUNSEO-Ray, an Electrical Engineering student from Tech University of Korea, passionate about bridging software and hardware to create innovative solutions.

 ## 💻 Technologies I Use :